 There's a decent mix of freelance and remote roles on FlexJobs.
-You can use the drop-down filter to select 'Only remote jobs' when looking for your role.
-From account management to writing, there's also a broad range of sectors from which to choose.
+You can use the drop-down filter to select "Only remote jobs" when looking for your role.
+From account management to writing, there's a broad range of sectors from which to choose.
 It's all pretty intuitive.
 You will have to pay a small premium to view listings, though.

 Next is Pangian.
-You will need to sign up to this job site before you can find roles.
-However, when you do, you will find a continuous influx of remote roles available from all around the globe.
-The main categories include sales, IT, marketing, operations and teaching, among others.
+You'll need to sign up to this job site before you can find roles.
+However, when you do, you'll find a continuous influx of remote roles available from all around the globe.
+The main categories include sales, IT, marketing, operations, and teaching, among others.
 You can use filters to find the right role to match your skill set and experience.